 Somerville is a very small town located in the state of Tennessee.
 With a population of 3,094 people and two constituent neighborhoods, Somerville is the 175th largest community in Tennessee.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Somerville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Somerville is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Somerville who work in office and administrative support (12.37%), management occupations (8.72%), and sales jobs (7.40%).
+Overall, Somerville is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Somerville who work in office and administrative support (16.55%), management occupations (10.52%), and legal occupations (6.95%).

-Somerville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Somerville does not have a public transit system used by locals to get to and from work.

-The per capita income in Somerville in 2010 was $19,562, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
-This equates to an annual income of $78,248 for a family of four.
-Somerville also has one of the higher rates of people living in poverty in the nation, with 31.60% of its population below the federal poverty line.
+The per capita income in Somerville in 2010 was $23,848, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
+This equates to an annual income of $95,392 for a family of four.
+However, Somerville contains both very wealthy and poor people as well.
+Somerville also has one of the higher rates of people living in poverty in the nation, with 33.33% of its population below the federal poverty line.

 Somerville is an extremely ethnically-diverse town.
 The people who call Somerville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Somerville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Somerville include Irish, German, Scots-Irish, and African.
+Important ancestries of people in Somerville include African, Irish, German, and Scots-Irish.

 The most common language spoken in Somerville is English.
 Other important languages spoken here include German and Spanish.